 Each participant account is credited with the participant's pretax and voluntary contributions, the participant's allocable share of Company contributions, and related earnings (losses) of the funds.
-Participant accounts may be invested in 10% increments into Company stock, a stable value collective trust fund, or any of the mutual funds available under the Plan at the direction of the participant.
+Participant accounts may be invested in 10% increments into Company stock, a stable value collective trust fund, or any of the mutual funds available under the Plan or other investment securities through a self-directed brokerage option, at the direction of the participant.